 - anything else prescribed by regulation.

 All expenses and liabilities incurred, and all payments made by CIT are to be properly authorised.
-No CIT staff member may commit any CIT money or resources unless there is funding provided in CIT's budget and they have the appropriate Delegation and prior approval(s).
-All CIT staff members who approve any commitment of CIT funds must record the commitment in writing as soon as practicable after giving it.
+No CIT staff member may commit any CIT money or resources unless there is funding provided in CIT’s budget and they have the appropriate Delegation and prior approval(s).
+All CIT staff members who approve any commitment of CIT funds must appropriately record the commitment as soon as practicable after giving it.

 In undertaking any procurement activity, a delegated officer must ensure that: